TayYim/CarlaLoop/README.md

 Modify `config.json`:
 - CARLA_ROOT: the path to your Carla installation
+- CARLALOOP_ROOT: the path to your CarlaLoop installation
-- SCENARIO_RUNNER_ROOT: the path to your scenario_runner installation
+- SCENARIO_RUNNER_ROOT: the path to your scenario_runner installation inside CarlaLoop
-- LEADERBOARD_ROOT: the path to your leaderboard installation
+- LEADERBOARD_ROOT: the path to your leaderboard installation inside CarlaLoop
 - ROUTE_FILE: by default, it is "routes_carlaloop.xml".
 If you don't want to use the default routes, you can create your own routes and modify this value.
 - LB_PYTHON_PATH: the path to the python executable in the "lb" environment